Bever family murders: Background

-Background

 Neighbors said the Bever parents homeschooled their children and kept them from interacting with neighbors or other children.
 The family's lifestyle was reported to be so inconspicuous that some neighbors found out the full names of the entire family for the first time when the medical examiner released them.
 Neighbors also reported strange and unsettling behavior by Robert and Michael.

 Defense attorneys stated that David Bever was physically and verbally abusive toward his children, according to Crystal's testimony.
 Robert claimed that both of his parents were abusive to him and the other siblings.
 He said his parents would often talk about people they hated and would refer to the biblical Armageddon as "a retribution thing for everything they hated about the world".

 Robert confessed to committing the familicide.
 He claimed that he and his brother planned the act for some time and intended to commit a shooting spree outside the family, hoping it would rival and even outdo both the 1999 Columbine High School massacre and the 2012 Aurora theater shooting.
 Robert later confessed that he and his brother planned to dismember the bodies of their family, place them in storage bins, and hide them in the attic of their home.
 He also stated that they planned to steal the family car, shoot and kill five random people each at multiple locations, and eventually achieve a body count of at least fifty people.
 Robert also stated that he admired serial killers, hoped to strike in locations outside of Oklahoma, and wanted to achieve a body count of up to 500 people or more.
 Robert talked about a plan to make two videos, one showing the bodies that they believed would only be seen by police and prosecutors, and another version without the bodies that could be posted online.
+The lead prosecutor for the state was Steve Kunzweiler.